Ashley Monroe: Career

-Satisfied
+2007–2009: Beginnings and record label deal

 After a year in Nashville, she gained a publishing deal as a songwriter, which then led to her signing to a record contract with Sony Records under John Grady, where she began to record her debut album, Satisfied.
 In 2006, the title track to the album was released as the first single to country radio.
 It failed to make the top 40 on the Hot Country Songs chart, however, a second single was released shortly after.
 "I Don't Want To" was released as the second single, which featured Ronnie Dunn of Brooks & Dunn.
 It initially did well on the charts, charting at No. 37.

 Still after two singles, the album hadn't been released.
 The label then decided not to release the album until Monroe charted a top 20 single.
 But, no follow-up singles were ever released. iTunes briefly had the album available in July 2006 but it was removed from the online store by mid-August.

 In late 2007, Monroe and Columbia Records parted ways, and Satisfied went without being released.
 In addition to her own material, she co-wrote Katrina Elam's 2007 single "Flat on the Floor" (which was also recorded by Carrie Underwood on her 2007 album Carnival Ride), as well as Jason Aldean's 2009 single, "The Truth", and Miranda Lambert's 2011 single, "Heart Like Mine."

 In April 2009, it was announced on Monroe's MySpace page that Satisfied would be released to digital retailers (iTunes, Rhapsody, etc.) on May 19, 2009.
 The single "I Don't Want To" was not included.

 In early 2012 Amazon.com and Spotify began streaming and selling an MP3 track called "Promised Land" that was originally recorded for, but left off of, the "Satisfied" album and now is listed as a Bonus Track.

-Ashley Monroe EP
+2009: Singles and Ashley Monroe EP

 In late 2009 Monroe posted on her MySpace page that she was independently releasing a new self-titled EP.
 It would only be sold at the live shows.
 While she was touring with the Ten out of Tenn artists she realized she had nothing to sell to the fans who loved her sets and she wanted to give them something.
 This EP contains the tracks "Has Anybody Ever Told You", "Angeline", "Drink for Two", "And You" along with Trent Dabbs collaboration "Everything I Wanted".